gleissonbispo/Inferential-Statistics/NBA_salary_analysis/README.md

 ## Analysing Results

 ### __1. Lower than the average__
-There are currently __45 players__ earning less than the average salary.
+Based on that Dataset we can affirm with 95% certainty that There are currently __45 players__ earning less than the average salary.
 This represents a total of __7.85%__.
+Therefore: **Fail to reject H0**

 ### __2. Higher than the average__
-Currently there are __no__ players earning higher than the average salary.
+Based on that Dataset we can affirm with 95% certainty that currently there are __no__ players earning higher than the average salary.
 The highest salary is on the average distribution.
+Therefore: **Reject H0**